tg-sec/dvna/Task_Report/docs/static_analysis.md

 SonarQube is a commercial static analysis tool with a community version with restricted features.
 I used this [Medium article](https://medium.com/@rosaniline/setup-sonarqube-with-jenkins-declarative-pipeline-75bccdc9075f) to utilise SonarQube with Jenkins and Docker:

-* To start the SonarQube server for analysis I used SonarQube's docker image, as it seemed more convinient than an installed setup unlike all the other tools I used which had a very simple installation procedure, and ran it with the following command:
+* To start the SonarQube server for analysis I used SonarQube's docker image, as it seemed more convenient than an installed setup unlike all the other tools I used which had a very simple installation procedure, and ran it with the following command:

 ```bash
 docker run -d -p 9000:9000 -p 9092:9092 --name sonarqube sonarqube